 Life Insurer-Owned Captives

-Another component adopted by the Principle-Based Reserving Implementation (EX) Task force, which has been in effect as of January 1, 2015 is Actuarial Guideline 48 (or AG 48.)
+The Principle-Based Reserving Implementation (EX) Task force adopted Actuarial Guideline 48 (or AG 48), which has been in effect since January 1, 2015.
 In the adoption of AG 48, the NAIC establishes national standards regarding XXX/AXXX captive reinsurance transactions.
 This guidance includes regulation of the types of assets held in backing insurer's statutory reserve.

 AG 48 does not prohibit XXX/AXXX captive reserve transactions.
 It establishes uniform, national standards so all companies and regulators will use the same approach, thereby providing a far more level playing field than exists today.
 AG 48 is also applicable prospectively, for the most part.
 It does not apply to policies that were issued prior to 1/1/2015 if those policies are part of a captive reserve financing arrangement when AG 48 takes effect.

 In addition to XXX/AXXX, the NAIC began a project in 2015 to modify the current reserving and RBC requirements on variable annuities.
 Unlike the reserving issue for XXX/AXXX, this project is focused less on the required level of reserves, and more on the non-economic volatility that is reportedly created from the current requirements.
 Life insurers have used captives to help reduce this unnecessary non-economic volatility.
-In July 2018, the NAICs Financial Condition (E) Committee adopted a revised variable annuities framework and corresponding charges to other NAIC groups to begin developing the necessary language changes needed to existing statutory reserving requirements and capital requirements to implement the changes.
-The language is expected to be effective January 1, 2020, with a three-year transition period allowed, and early application permitted.
+In July 2018, the NAIC’s Financial Condition (E) Committee adopted a revised variable annuities framework and corresponding charges to other NAIC groups to begin developing the necessary language changes needed for existing statutory reserving requirements and capital requirements to implement the changes.
+Since January 1, 2020, compliance with PBR is mandatory, unless given an exemption on a case-by-case basis.

 Committees Active on This Topic

 2015 presentation by Rob Hoyt during the CIPR Captives Event